movabletype/mt-docs-data-api-reference/commets.md

 Code | Status | Description
 ---- | ------ | -----------
 200 | OK | No Errors.
-403 | Forbidden | Do not have permission to create a new coment.
+403 | Forbidden | Do not have permission to reply coment.
-404 | Not Found | Site or Page not found.
+404 | Not Found | Site or Comment not found.

 **Permission**